 Western Berks Ambulance was the first volunteer agency in the area to adopt the concept of the Mobile Intensive Care Unit, being able to treat and transport the sick and injured by utilizing one vehicle and crew (a system that was believed would never work) as opposed to two separate vehicles.
 Volunteers accounted for countless hours of training, duty hours, and management.
 But like many volunteer based organizations, this invaluable human resource was becoming strained.
 With the implementation of Pennsylvania’s Emergency Medical Services Act of 1985 (PA Act 45), Western Berks Ambulance needed to conform to the staffing requirements set forth by the act, thus guaranteeing 24 hour, 7 day availability of ALS service to the community.
 Western Berks Ambulance opened several career opportunities to Paramedics, EMT’s, and clerical workers which has blossomed over the years.

-H. David Miller, Chairman
+H. David Miller, Past Chairman

 Board of Directors